ndelnano/Spotify-Listening-History-Logger/README.md

 My $5/mo DigitalOcean droplet supports me and 4 friends, but it wouldn't support 100 or 1000 people.

-# Could I do this Apple music?
-Probably!
-I didn't write this project generically because:
+# What about Apple music or Soundcloud?
-- Apple requires you to be a member of their developer program to hit the Apple music recently played API endpoint, which costs $$ :/
+- Apple requires you to be a member of their developer program to hit their recently played API endpoint, which costs $$ :/
-- Soundcloud doesn't have a similar endpoint, so I only saw myself using this for Spotify.
+- Soundcloud doesn't have a similar endpoint

-It would be super easy to do!
-If you're interested in adding Apple music support (and paying the developer program fee) let me know!
-I'd be willing to help with the implementation.